After my six weeks in the Chaiyaphum, I moved to Mahachai Samut Sakhon Thailand.

 Nutty Cake which was this dessert place we went to a few times was right across the street from it.

 A few doors down from Haven was another bar called Saan D Me Bar.
 We went there a few times.
 They had live music too, wooo.
-We went there every once in a while and also the night of my 26th birthday.
+We went there every once in a while and also on the night of my 26th birthday.
 It was a hoppin’ place.

 So they had motorbike stops at basically every corner in Mahachai Samut Sakhon Thailand.
 I would walk by six stops on the way to Tesco.
 You’d just tell them where you were going and hop on.
 I became friends with the guys at two of the stops because I walked by so frequently.
 We’d just say hello and I’d be on my merry way.